• blogangle-right

 What is compliance management?

 Compliance management refers to the process of ensuring that an organization adheres to relevant laws, regulations, standards, and internal policies.
-It involves identifying and understanding what requirements are applicable, establishing controls and procedures to meet those requirements, monitoring these controls over time, and addressing any non-compliance issues.
+It involves:

 What is risk management?

-Let’s take a closer look at the similarities between compliance and risk management.
+Let’s take a closer look at the similarities between compliance and risk management below.

 What are the similarities between compliance and risk management?